 Within 3 days of having sex, men are likely to masturbate and are even more likely to do so within 2 days before the next time they have sex.

 Weird random studies?
 Not really.
 A study suggests that this is how men ensure that only their most fit sperm inseminate their partners.11 Masturbation removes the older, suboptimal, unfit sperm.
-Think of it like as a competitive strategy for the most desirable women.
 So contrary to the myth, masturbation improves sperm quality.

 7. It Increases WBCs In Men